Enranger 737: Enranger 727

-The Enranger 727 is the lower trim of the Enranger 737.
+Launched in 2019, the Enranger 727 is the lower trim of the Enranger 737.
 Built on exactly the same structure, the Enranger 727 was sold with less options and as a commercial minivan.
 The Enranger 727 was therefore cheaper with the price of the Enranger 737 starting from 46,800 yuan and ending at 49,800 yuan.
+The powertrain of the 727 is a 1.5 liter producing 110 PS and 143 NM mated to a five-speed manual gearbox.

 Enranger G5

 The Enranger G5 concept or Yingzhi G5 concept debuted on the 2015 Chengdu Auto show in September 2015, and the production version was launched in China in late 2015.
 Despite being called the Enranger G5, the production version of the Enranger G5 has little in common with the Enranger G5 concept shown during the 2015 Chengdu Auto show, as it is essentially the crossover version of the Enranger 737 compact MPV.
 Price of the Enranger G5 starts from 59,800 yuan and ends at 85,800 yuan.